anderson-joyle/D365-FinOps-Addins/README.md

 ## Using the tool

-Once the tool is built and deployed as described above, it is available in the addins menu in the Dynamics 365 menu.
-This particular addin is designed to be applied on a selected designer node, so you have to open the table in the designer to use it; you cannot use it directly from the Application Explorer at this time.
+Once the tool is built and deployed as described above, it is available in the addins menu in the Dynamics 365 menu or applied on a selected designer node.
 Creating Add-ins of your own

 It is easy to get started writing your own addins.
 Just open Visual Studio, create a new project and choose the template called "Developer tools Addin" from the "Dynamics 365 for Operations" set.
 This will create a project with examples of both a Mainmenu addin (i.e. an addin that is visible on the Addins menu on the Dynamics 365 menu, and that is not tied to any particular metadata artifact), and a Designer addin which is appears when a particular artifact is selected in the designer.
 There are TODO comments indicating where you should put your code.